MarcDerhammer/DiscordAIBot/README.md

 - `ONLY_RESPOND_IN_CHANNEL`: A comma-separated list of channel IDs if you want the bot to work only in specific channels.
 By default, it will operate in all channels it has access to.
 To find a channel ID, enable "developer mode" in Discord and right click a text channel.
 - `IGNORE_BOTS`: Set this to `false` if you want the bot to respond to other bots (default: `true`) (This can become expensive/chaotic so be careful)
 - `IGNORE_EVERYONE`: Set this to `false` if you want the bot to respond to messages that mention `@everyone` or `@here` (default: `true`)
+- `DISCLAIMER`: This message will be sent immediatly before the first chat response is sent.
+[OpenAI Policy](https://openai.com/policies/usage-policies) requires chatbots to disclose that users are interacting with an AI system.
+Read the [OpenAI Policy](https://openai.com/policies/usage-policies) for more information on how to comply with their policies.

 ## Memory and Token Limit